trim02/loginPassword/README.md

 **You will need a server to function as a login server.
 Any minecraft server will do, but I recommend [NanoLimbo](https://github.com/Nan1t/NanoLimbo), as it is extremely lightweight, and will only exist to facilitate login requests**

+**It is recommended to set the permission node `velocity.command.server` to false in your permission plugins default everyone group, otherwise players will be able to bypass the plugin!**

-The plugin uses a YAML configuration file (`config.yml`) to manage its settings.
+The plugin uses a TOML configuration file (`config.toml`) to manage its settings.
 Below are some of the configurable options, comments are included in the file:
+#### core
 - `loginServer`: The server where players are redirected for login.
 - `hubServer`: The main server.
 - `serverPassword`: The password required for login.
 - `oneTimeLogin`: Boolean to enable/disable one-time login.
 Default is `true`.
+#### core.bypass
 - `bypassNode`: The permission node for bypassing login.
 - `pluginGrantsBypass`: Boolean to enable/disable plugin-granted bypass.
 Default is `true`.
+- `disableLoginCommandOnBypass`: Boolean to disable login command if bypass is granted.
+Default is `true`.
+#### core.bypass.methods
 - `bypassMethod`: Method to grant bypass permissions.
 Options are `user` or `group`.
 - `bypassGroup`: The group to add the player to if `bypassMethod` is `group`.
-- `disableLoginCommandOnBypass`: Boolean to disable login command if bypass is granted.
-Default is `true`.
+#### core.kick
 - `kickMessage`: Message displayed when a player is kicked.
-- `kickTimeout`: Timeout duration before a player is kicked.
+- `kickTimeout`: Timeout duration before a player is kicked, in seconds.
+#### messages
 - `noPassword`: Message displayed when no password is provided.
 - `wrongPassword`: Message displayed when the wrong password is provided.
+- `welcomeMessage`: Message to be displayed when someone joins the login server.
+#### misc
 - `loginCommandGrantedToEveryone`: Boolean to grant the login command to everyone.
 Default is `true`.
 - `loginCommandNode`: The permission node for the login command.
 Default is `loginpassword.login`.
+- `pluginEnabled`: Boolean to enable/disable the plugin.
+Default is `true`.
+- `configVersion`: Version of the plugin this config file was last migrated to.
+Do not touch.

 ## Installation